rsyncOSX/RsyncUIdocs/content/post/Restore.md

 ### Selecting and filtering

-First of all select from which configuration to restore from.
-After selection select the Files button and RsyncUI collects filenames of all synchronized data.
-Filter of data either by adding filter in top right search field before selecting the Files button or within the Files view.
+First of all select from which configuration to restore from and a **filter string** to narrow down the selection of files.
+After selection select the Files button and RsyncUI collects filenames.

 {{< figure src="/images/restore/restore_filter.png" alt="" position="center" style="border-radius: 8px;" >}}

+Select either file or catalog to restore.
+Switching the command toggle shows the actual restore command.
+Selecting restore shows a `--dry-run` of restore.
+Switch of `--dry-run` toggle for actual restore of files.

 {{< figure src="/images/restore/restore_select.png" alt="" position="center" style="border-radius: 8px;" >}}
 {{< figure src="/images/restore/restore_dryrun.png" alt="" position="center" style="border-radius: 8px;" >}}

-A filter will narrow down the filelist to only filenames including the filter.

-### Files to restore

-There are two types of restore, either a full restore or by file.
-If a restore is from a `snapshot` task, a full restore is from the latest snapshot.

-- full restore - set `./.` within the select files field
-- restore by files - open the Files view and select

-Select the file or folder to restore.
-Default restore is a `--dry-run` action.
-Before executing the real restore view the result from the `--dry-run` action.